Rachel Leech: Career

 Her career involved pioneering work on chloroplasts, the plant organelles that undertake photosynthesis.
 She initially used various grass species and broad beans (Vicia faba) as sources of chloroplasts.
 Her early work provided a method to isolate intact chloroplasts, which were needed to study how photosynthesis was co-ordinated, especially its essential requirement of transport of materials and electrons across a membrane.
 Her focus became the development of chloroplasts and their interactions with other cellular components.
 She adopted new technologies as they became available.
 As the application of genetics to plant development advanced, she began to work with Arabidopsis thaliana and through the use of mutants identified several proteins involved in chloroplast development.

 By 1959 she had her first academic appointment, as a lecturer in botany and plant technology at Imperial College, London.
 She first worked on centrifugation methods to separate chloroplasts efficiently from mitochondria, another cell organelle.
 She initially showed that the current accepted method for chloroplast isolation resulted in significant contamination with mitochondria.

 By 1963 she and colleagues had made among the first systematic studies of osmiophilic globules that had been seen in chloroplasts using microscopes.
 This showed they were distinct from chloroplasts, rather than caused by damage, and also that they were composed mainly of lipids.
 This work continues to be cited in the twenty-first century, along with her subsequent work on the lipid composition of chloroplast membranes.
 In 1964 Leech published a method for isolating structurally intact chloroplasts free of other cell materials.
 This was an important step forwards in studying chloroplasts, especially their interactions with the rest of the cell and became the method used by many other research groups.

-In 1964 she was recruited to the new University of York, but did not move there until 1966.
+In 1964 she was recruited to the new Department of Biology, University of York, but did not move there until 1966.
 She was again appointed as a lecturer but was promoted to senior lecturer in 1969 and to reader in 1975.
 She was promoted to Professor of Plant Sciences in 1978 and remained at University of York until she retired in 1998.
 She was a Leverhulme Emeritus Fellow from 2001 until 2002.

 Utilising the technical advances she had made, her research began to focus around the development of chloroplasts where the careful work of Leech and her collaborators again continued to be of importance into the twenty-first century.
 They also explored the genome of the chloroplast in increasing detail.
 By the late 1980s Leech's research had begun to use Arabidopsis thaliana that was being adopted as a model plant across the scientific community.
 She was able to make use of the isolation of mutants to identify several proteins required for chloroplast development.